MordenWebDev/MordenWebDev/README.md

 - 👋 Hi, I’m @MordenWebDev
 - 👀 I’m interested in learning WebDevelopment
-- 🌱 I’m currently learning HTML,CSS,JavaScript
+- 🌱 I’m learning to become best version of tommorow.
-- 💞️ I’m looking to learn and become frontEnd Developer / UI Desiner
+- 💞️ I’m looking to learn and become frontEnd Developer.
 - 📫 How to reach me  mordenwebdeveloper@gmail.com

 <!---